slyall/www-darkmere/content/linux.conf.au_guide.md

 +++
 author="Simon Lyall"
-date=2019
+date=2020
 linktitle="(Unofficial) Linux.conf.au Guide"
 title="The (Unofficial) Linux.conf.au Guide"
 +++

 ## Introduction
-<a href="http://Linux.conf.au/">Linux.conf.au</a> (or LCA) is a large Linux orientation conference that
+<a href="http://Linux.conf.au/">Linux.conf.au</a> (or LCA) is a large Linux orientated conference that
-takes place in Australia each year, usually in late January.
-The next LCA will take place on The Gold Coast, Australia from the 13th to the 17th of January 2020.
+takes place in Australasia each year, usually in late January.
 Around 500-800 people attend each year.

+Due to Covid-19 the 2021 LCA will be smaller and take place online on January 23-25 2021.
+Much of what is written below only applies to an in-person conference.

+The 2022 conference is planned to take place in-person in Canberra.

 While the conference originally had a very stong Linux flavour these days around half the content is not directly related to Linux, although it is